Vornado Realty Trust (VNO) Shares Decline Despite Market Challenges - News Heater

 VNO’s Market Performance

-VNO’s stock has seen a -6.07% decrease for the week, with a 9.07% rise in the past month and a -1.99% fall in the past quarter.
-The volatility ratio for the week is 3.84%, and the volatility levels for the past 30 days are at 5.02% for Vornado Realty Trust The simple moving average for the last 20 days is 2.30% for VNO stock, with a simple moving average of 14.02% for the last 200 days.
+VNO’s stock has seen a -3.85% decrease for the week, with a 10.25% rise in the past month and a -6.54% fall in the past quarter.
+The volatility ratio for the week is 2.94%, and the volatility levels for the past 30 days are at 4.91% for Vornado Realty Trust The simple moving average for the past 20 days is 1.16% for VNO’s stock, with a 14.57% simple moving average for the past 200 days.

 Analysts’ Opinion of VNO